MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 3. Run Azure CLI 2.0 from the command prompt with the `az` command.

-> [!Note]
-> To uninstall, see the [manual uninstall instructions](#uninstall).
+Note: To uninstall, see the [manual uninstall instructions](#uninstall).

 ## Windows

 Get Azure CLI 2.0 on Windows using `pip`.

-1. Visit the Python site and [download Python](https://www.python.org/downloads/) for Windows.
-   Be sure to install the Pip component when you install Python.
-   After the install completes, add Python to your PATH environment variable (the installer will prompt you).
+1. [Download and install Python](https://www.python.org/downloads/) for Windows.
+Select the 3.x version.
+Select the default installation which installs Pip.
+Check the **Add Python to PATH** box.
 2. Check your Python installation from a command prompt.

    ```bash